A lane near Yarnscombe, Devon, much as it must have looked when our most ancient ancestors lived here.

 "Shattick" does not seem to have survived as a variant of the Shattock name as a scientific study between 2000-2005 (Onomaps) does not have a record of that surname.

 The Shadduck Version

 A version of the Shattuck name appears to be "Shadduck."
 DNA testing of at least one Shadduck descendant showed him to be a Shattuck descendant.
 The fact is the name occurs virtually exclusively in the U.S. The Onomaps study shows there were 885 people with this name variant in the U.S. and a small handful in Germany (3 or 4!).

 The Chaddock Surname

-However it is difficult to know how much significance to give this.
-I do not have enough Chaddock DNA data as a foundation for a theory.
-The names have become confused in the records, making DNA analysis the only long term solution to sorting out family histories.
 Philip Chaddock traces his ancestors back to Staffordshire and he belongs to haplogroup R-CTS10893, which is a subclade of U106.
 It is thought U106 people descend from Germanic tribes that inhabited what is modern day Denmark and northern Germany.
 They are part of a distinctly different migration of early peoples into Europe.
 This makes Philip Chaddock very different in his ancestral origin than Shattockes.
-Were his ancestors the invaders and mine the local residents?
-We will see how ongoing DNA studies play out this story!
-Is Philip's DNA results typical of other Chaddocks who are not Shattocke NPEs?
+The bottom line is that people who are descendants of Chaddocks and other variants in the north of England are not genetically related to West Somerset Shattockes.